97nomad/97nomad.github.io/content/blog/tasmota-tuya-perversions.md

 As a quick workaround for the problem, you can use [Backlog](https://tasmota.github.io/docs/Commands/#the-power-of-backlog), the built-in language...

-In short, you can just pass several commands in a row to this thing, and then they will be executed sequentially. \
+In short, you can just pass several commands in a row to this device, and then they will be executed sequentially. \
 And as a result, our command will look something like this:
 ```
 Backlog ZbSend { “device”: “0x7E20”, “send”: { “Hue”: “128” }}; ZbSend { “device”: “0x7E20”, “send”: { “sat”: “254” }}